kalynrobinson/dwm-database/CONTRIBUTING.md

 Commit messages should follow [conventional commit](https://www.conventionalcommits.org/) standards so changelogs can be automatically generated.

-`yarn commit` will provide an interactive CLI for proper commit messages.
+`yarn commit` will provide an interactive CLI for proper commit messages. `yarn commit --retry` will retry your most recent failed commit.

 `git rebase` can be used to adjust your commits if they don't alraedy match the standards.